njanirudh/Study_Prep/python_programming.md

       * As part of software testing, such as for the runtime creation/instantiation of mock objects.
       * Deserializing, serialization
     * getattr()

+* What are generators?
+  * Return a lazy iterator.
+  * Unlike list the values are not stored in memory.
+  * Uses : Reading large files in memory.
+  * next() can be used on generator object.

+* What does yield expression do?
+  * Used along with generators.
+  *

+* Different ways to create a generator?
+  * generator functions
+  * generator statements

 ### References
 1. https://rszalski.github.io/magicmethods/#reflection
 2. https://stackoverflow.com/questions/25198271/what-is-the-difference-between-introspection-and-reflectionf